Maryland lawmakers override gov's veto of abortion expansion

 ANNAPOLIS, Md.
-(AP) — Maryland Gov. Larry Hogan's veto of a measure to expand access to abortion in the state was overridden on Saturday by the General Assembly, which is controlled by Democrats.
+(AP) — Republican Gov. Larry Hogan's veto of a measure to expand access to abortion in Maryland was overridden on Saturday by the General Assembly, which is controlled by Democrats.

 The state will end a restriction that only physicians can provide abortions.
 The new law will enable nurse practitioners, nurse midwives and physician assistants to provide them with training.
 It creates an abortion care training program and requires $3.5 million in state funding annually.
 It also requires most insurance plans to cover abortions without cost.